ramp4-pcar4/ramp4-pcar4/docs/app/grid.md

 - `applyToMap: boolean`, enables/disables the [Apply to Map filter](#Apply-Filters-to-Map) by default
 - `filterByExtent: boolean`, enables/disables the [Extent filter](#Toggle-Extent-Filter) by default

-An example of a layer with a configured datatable is below
+An example of a layer with a configured grid is below

 ```text
 const config = {